motion/orbit/projects/blog/src/pages/hello-world/index.md

 ### Going forward

-There's a lot more I'd like to write, but I think this does enough to start.
+There's a lot more I'd like to write, but I think is more than enough to start.

 I'll end with something that will risk sounding cliché:

 I think the biggest feature of Orbit is trust.
 Orbit won't succeed if it tries to be a traditional startup.
 If you don't feel it will respect your privacy in the long run, we've lost.
-Orbit will need to be thought of much like a Web Browser or Operating System: in effect, a fundamental tool that you trust to handle sensitive information.
+Orbit will need to be thought of like a Browser or Operating System: a fundamental tool you trust to handle sensitive information.

-This is very important.
-We've designed it in the only way that guarantees that: by never sending data out of your device.
-To realize that goal we have plans to build a decentralized piece that allows Orbit to sync privately cross-platform and cross-team.
+We've designed it in the only I know to guarantee that: by never sending data off your device.
+To realize the vision though we'll be building a decentralized sync system to let Orbit go cross-platform and multi-user.

-Of course, none of this matters if we don't deliver a truly great product.
-The next feed months will be very exciting as we attempt to deliver on that.
+Of course, none of this matters if we don't deliver a truly great product that meets real world needs.
+The next feed months will be very exciting as we attempt to deliver that.

 [Here is our roadmap]().